zengenuity/civicrm_groupprice/README.md

 This CiviCRM extension allows you to limit the display of individual prices in price sets to specific groups.
-This allows you to implement things like members-only pricing for events. (by using a Smart Group to track current members) This extension works with both static and smart groups, but note that performance may suffer with a large number of smart groups.
+This allows you to implement things like members-only pricing for events. (by using a Smart Group to track current members) This extension works with both static and smart groups.

 ## Installation
 1. Copy the civicrm_groupprice folder into your CiviCRM extensions directory.